RoadieHQ/marketing-site/content/docs/getting-started/getting-started-for-admins/index.md

 In order to complete this guide, you will need the following things:

 1. Access to a Roadie account.
-If you do not yet have access, please [sign up for a demo](/).
+If you do not yet have access, please [join the waiting list](/).
 2. A GitHub Cloud or GitHub Enterprise Cloud account.
-Roadie also supports Bitbucket and GitLab but you must contact us directly to discuss your needs.
 3. A test service on GitHub which you can make changes to.

 ## Connect Roadie to GitHub

 Roadie needs 2 connections to GitHub in order to function.

-1. It needs a Personal Access Token to access the YAML metadata files that Backstage needs to operate.
+1. A Personal Access Token to access the YAML metadata files that Backstage needs to operate.
-2. It needs an OAuth client ID and Secret so that your user can make requests from the browser to the GitHub API.
+2. An OAuth client ID and secret so that your user can make requests from the browser to the GitHub API.

-Use the steps below to create a Client ID and secret and Personal Access Token (PAT) for Roadie.
+Use the steps below to create a client ID and secret and Personal Access Token (PAT) for Roadie.

-If you wish to tightly restrict the access that Roadie has, please [follow this guide](/docs/github-token/).
+If you wish to tightly restrict the access that Roadie has, perhaps for evaluation purposes, please [follow this guide](/docs/github-token/).

 ### Step 1.
 Create a Personal Access Token (PAT)